seng637/seng637-a5/Assignment5.md

 ![](./media/c-sfrat.png)

-**Note:** If none of the above mentioned tools work for you, try to find other tools that may work.
+**Note:** If the tools mentioned above do not work for you, please look for alternative tools that may be suitable.

 1. Software Defect Estimation Tool (SweET): [https://github.com/LanceFiondella/SwEET](https://github.com/LanceFiondella/SwEET)